 - The fines and penalties levied increase with the documented BAC level.

 - The reinstatement costs typically range from $150 to $500.

 - The duration of a Florida non-owner FR44 policy is six months.
 The entire initial six-month premium is payable upfront.
 After the first six months or upon renewal, some insurance companies may allow you to pay monthly premiums.

 How to Get It

-UltraCar Insurance is one of Florida’s top SR-22 FR-44 Insurance provider Florida.
-We offer low rates on Non Owner FR-44 Insurance Florida and cheapest Florida non-owner SR22 insurance, as well as high-risk SR-22 insurance and FR-44 insurance for vehicle owners.
+UltraCar Insurance is one of Florida’s top SR-22 FR-44 Insurance providers Florida.
+We offer low rates on non owner FR-44 Insurance Florida and cheapest Florida non-owner SR22 insurance, as well as high-risk SR-22 insurance and FR-44 insurance for vehicle owners.
 Start an online quote, or contact us today to learn more about our company, insurance plans, and excellent service!

 This article was last updated on November 1st, 2023 by UltraCar Insurance